 When Goods have been manufactured performed to Purchaser’s Specifications and a Release Authorization is cancelled, reasonable compensation will be negotiated.

-Either party may terminate this Agreement without cause at any time upon thirty (30) days prior written notice to the other party.
-Provided, however, N Purchaser (a) shall default in the payment of any invoice; (b) Purchaser shall default in the performance of any other duty, obligation or condition imposed upon R by virtue hereof; (c) a petition of bankruptcy shall be filed by or against Purchaser; or (d) d Purchaser shall become insolvent or make an assignment for the benefit of its creditors, then, and in any of such events, Vendor may terminate this Agreement by notifying Purchaser in writing of its election so to do, and Purchasers right to withdraw the Goods from the consigned stock shall immediately cease and terminate.
+Either Party may terminate this Agreement without cause at any time upon thirty (30) days prior written notice to the other Party.
+Provided, however, if Purchaser (a) shall default in the payment of any invoice; (b) Purchaser shall default in the performance of any other duty, obligation or condition imposed upon R by virtue hereof; (c) a petition of bankruptcy shall be filed by or against Purchaser; or (d) d Purchaser shall become insolvent or make an assignment for the benefit of its creditors, then, and in any of such events, Vendor may terminate this Agreement by notifying Purchaser in writing of its election so to do, and Purchasers right to withdraw the Goods from the consigned stock shall immediately cease and terminate.
 Upon such termination, Vendor shall have the right to enter upon Purchaser's premises or such other premises during normal working hours where the Goods are stored and take possession and recover all the Goods covered by this Agreement.

 9. REJECTION

 9.1.
-Purchaser has the right, in addition to any other rights possessed by R in law, to reject Goods not in accordance with Agreement.
-Goods rejected by Purchaser shall be replaced and redelivered at Vendor's expense or, at Purchaser's option, credited to Purchaser's account.
+Purchaser has the right, in addition to any other rights possessed by Purchaser in law, to reject Goods not in accordance with this Agreement.
+Goods rejected by Purchaser shall be replaced and redelivered at Vendor's expense or, at Purchaser's option, credited to Purchaser's account or refunded to Purchaser at Purchaser’s option.

 10. WARRANTY

 10.1.
-Vendor warrants Goods of its own manufacture or that ft has remanufactured to be free from defects in design, materials and workmanship under normal use and service for a period of one year from shipment to the end user.
+Vendor warrants Goods of its own manufacture or that it has remanufactured to be free from defects in design, materials and workmanship under normal use and service for a period of one year from shipment to the end user.
 THIS WARRANTY EXTENDS ONLY TO PURCHASER, AND IN NO EVENT SHALL VENDOR BE LIABLE FOR PROPERTY DAMAGE SUSTAINED BY A PERSON DESIGNATED BY THE LAW OF ANY JURISDICTION AS A THIRD PARTY BENEFICIARY OF THIS WARRANTY OR ANY OTHER WARRANTY HELD TO SURVIVE VENDOR'S DISCLAIMER.
 Replacement parts provided under the terms of this warranty are warranted for the remainder of the warranty period applicable to the Goods, as if such parts were original components of the Goods.
 This warranty does not extend (i) to normal wear and tear, improper treatment, servicing faults or improper use, (ii) to equipment, materials, parts and accessories manufactured by others and PURCHASER AGREES THAT IT MUST RELY SOLELY ON THE MANUFACTURERS' WARRANTIES APPLICABLE TO SAID EQUIPMENT, MATERIALS, PARTS AND ACCESSORIES AND THAT IT SHALL HAVE NO REMEDY AGAINST THE COMPANY FOR BREACH OF ANOTHER MANUFACTURER'S WARRANTY, or (iii) to design errors in Goods manufactured by Vendor to a design of Purchaser.
-This warranty shall be NULL AND VOID ff any repairs, modifications or alternations are made to the Goods supplied hereunder during the warranty period by Purchaser or by others on its behalf without the prior written consent of Vendor or ff the Goods are not operated and maintained within Vendors recommendations for use.
+This warranty shall be NULL AND VOID if any repairs, modifications or alternations are made to the Goods supplied hereunder during the warranty period by Purchaser or by others on its behalf without the prior written consent of Vendor or if the Goods are not operated and maintained within Vendors recommendations for use.
 THE WARRANTY DESCRIBED IN THIS PARAGRAPH SHALL BE IN LIEU OF ALL OTHER WARRANTIES, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO ANY IMPLIED WARRANTY OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE.
 NO WARRANTY IS GIVEN BY VENDOR THAT EXTENDS BEYOND THOSE SET FORTH ABOVE.
 Vendor reserves the right to make structural and design modifications to the Goods which are not given Vendors documentation so as to keep abreast of technical innovations or to improve the Goods without impairing their value.